vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

     display(vdf.avg(ncols_block = 5))

 In addition to spliting up the computation into separate queries, you can send multiple queries to the database concurrently.
 You specify the number of concurrent queries with the ``processes`` parameter, which defines the number of workers involved in the computation.
 Each child process creates a DB connection and then sends its query.
-In the following example, we use 4 'processes':
+In the following example, we use 4 ``processes``:

 .. code-block:: python